tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 We can chain Works just like you do with Promises in Javascript

-ATTENTION: The chaining mechanism is completely different from the one you do with javascript!
+ATTENTION!
+The chaining mechanism of Works in Maat is completely different from that of Promises in javascript.

+So this is the story: you first start by creating a work with say `Work.does({ ... })`, this returns a work object on which you can do either but on only the following:

+1. Call the `.catch` method to handle any exception on the created Work, it returns back the same object for further chaining
+2. Call the `.then` method returns a new Work to be scheduled for execution if the invoker is `Done` with no expections.

+If the exception of the newly Work created by `.then` is not handled, it inherits it the exception handler of the top level Work.

 ```
 var w = Work.does({ sleep 4; 10 })